-If you’re heading to a tropical location in Asia, I’m sure that bathers, shorts, tank tops and flip-flops are on the top of your list to take.
+If you’re heading to a tropical destination in Asia, I’m sure that bathers, shorts, tank tops and flip-flops are on the top of your list to take.
 But what else should you consider when packing for South East Asia?

 Light cotton scarves, sarong and shawl